Researching Communication In Your Field

 2. Note that Google’s “AI Overview” tool often makes things up or draws answers from satirical or simply incorrect web content and avoid relying on it.

-Library Databases
+Search Library Databases for Communication Keywords

 The library offers a print and video tutorial on searching the databases